 I spent 15 years working in various client advisory roles for a local government-funded business support agency.
 I liked it there and over the years it gave me plenty of opportunity for personal growth and development.

 The company changed massively over that time including two mergers and we ended up as a regional agency.
-Whilst I enjoyed my job in essence, the downsides were the red tape, usual office politics and some personalities!
+Whilst I enjoyed my job the downsides were the red tape, usual office politics and some personalities!

 However, I was lucky, client-facing staff weren’t given a desk – so I got to work from home and I’d also fought hard to hang on to the great benefits I’d accumulated over the years.